Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Protocol Implementation and Attack Mitigations

 \subsection{Four-step DCEA Protocol Implementation}

-This implementation targets Intel \gls{tdx} on \gls{gcp}, a public offering that supports measured launch anchored in \glspl{pcr} 17 and 18 via Intel \gls{txt}.
-This configuration enables the protocol to realize the bare-metal \textbf{S2}.
-Additional details regarding implementation, requirements, and platform availability are provided in \Cref{app:implementation}, with current cloud support summarized in \Cref{tab:cloud_tpm_simple}.
+We prototyped \gls{dcea} on \gls{gcp}, a public cloud offering that supports measured launch anchored in \glspl{pcr} 17 and 18 via Intel \gls{txt} and Intel \gls{tdx}, to demonstrate feasibility.
+This configuration enables the protocol to realize the bare-metal \textbf{S2}, which is strictly stronger than \textbf{S1} and shares the same attestation flow.
+We introduce $T_{DCEA_{Total}}$ in~\Cref{eq:model}, modelling the total time overhead of \gls{dcea} protocol in practice, with results shown in~\Cref{fig:time_boxplot}.
+Overall, we see that \gls{dcea} is practical, especially for bare metal deployments, introducing low overhead in addition to used \gls{tee} attestation flow, as outlined in Appendix~\ref{app:dcea-performance}.
+Additional implementation, requirements, and platform availability details are provided in Appendix \ref{app:implementation}.

-\paragraph{Step 1: Establish Measured Launch and Platform Roots} The platform starts with a secure launch (using Intel \gls{txt}), which resets the \gls{tpm} and measures early boot elements (e.g., \gls{acm}, SEAMLDR) into \gls{pcr}~17.
-The host operating system and \gls{vtpm} binary extend into \gls{pcr}~18 as shown in \Cref{fig:pcr-stack}.
-The resulting digests constitute a hardware-backed summary of the host stack.
-In \textbf{S1}, these measurements capture the provider-managed stack that hosts the \gls{cvm} and \gls{vtpm}.
-In \textbf{S2}, they attest to the single-tenant bare-metal configuration.
-This anchor is consumed by key policy and by verifier-side consistency checks against \gls{td} measurements.

-\paragraph{Step 2: Provision and Seal the Attestation Key} The \gls{tpm} provisions an \gls{ak} using \texttt{TPM2\_Create} and seals the private material under a policy bound to \gls{pcr}~17--18.
-The \gls{ak}, therefore, authorizes quotes only when the host boot state matches the approved measured configuration.
-In \textbf{S1}, the \gls{vtpm}'s \gls{ak} is sealed to the provider's stack.
-In \textbf{S2}, the discrete \gls{tpm}'s \gls{ak} is sealed to the bare-metal state.
-The verifier accepts a quote only when the \gls{ak}'s provenance is tied to the platform's \gls{ek} (e.g., via an \gls{ek}-anchored registrar or a provider-issued \gls{ak} certificate), ensuring that the quoting key lives on the attested \gls{tpm}.
-Sealing ties key use to platform identity and prevents replay, proxy, or key substitution across machines, as policy checks would fail under a mismatched environment.

-\paragraph{Step 3: In-Guest Evidence Binding} The (v)\gls{tpm} is presented to the \gls{td} via a paravirtual transport (e.g., \texttt{vsock}, \texttt{virtio-serial}).
-The \gls{td} embeds the hash of the (v)\gls{tpm}'s public $AK$ in its attestation report.
-The \gls{td} (or the verifier) then requests a quote and verifies the signature under the embedded \gls{ak} hash.
-Because the \gls{ak} is sealed to \gls{pcr}~17--18, this creates a transitive binding from the \gls{td}'s evidence to the measured host stack.
-The construction prevents "mix-and-match" compositions: only quotes signed by the attested \gls{ak}, under the measured state, will be accepted.
-Recall that the \gls{vtpm} is provider-operated in \textbf{S1}.
-Tenants \emph{should not} escrow secrets in the \gls{vtpm}.
-It serves as an integrity-binding root rather than a confidentiality boundary.